 As Figure 4 shows, the negative TFP shock generates an immediate hump-shaped increase in total unemployment (and decrease in employment).
 The increase in total unemployment is somewhat more persistent than generated by similar models, e.g. Gertler and Trigari (2009).
 This appears to be driven by the slow recovery of jobless unemployment, as temporary-layoff unemployment recovers within about two years.
-That temporary-layoff unemployment recovers faster is due to the fact that, every-thing else equal, (i) costs of recalls are lower than the cost of hiring from the pool of jobless workers and (ii) some workers from temporary-layoff unemployment transition to jobless unemployment.
+The faster recovery of temporary-layoff unemployment is driven by two key factors: (i) all else equal, the cost of recalling workers is lower than hiring from the pool of jobless unemployed, and (ii) some workers in temporary-layoff unemployment eventually transition to jobless unemployment.

 Figure 5 shows the impulse response of the transition probabilities underlying the dynamic behavior of temporary-layoff and jobless unemployment.
-There are hump-shaped decreases for both employment-inflow probabilities.
+There are humpshaped decreases for both employment-inflow probabilities.
 Consistent with the previous figure, the decrease in the probability of moving from jobless unemployment to employment is more persistent than that of moving from temporary-layoff unemployment to employment.
-Both employment-outflow probabilities decrease immediately on impact of the shock, but then quickly revert to steady state.
+Both employment-outflow probabilities increase immediately on impact of the shock, but then quickly revert to steady state.
 Indeed, the probability of moving from employment to jobless unemployment, $p{E,JL}$, overshoots in its return to steady state.
 The overshooting property of $p{E,JL}$ is due to the strong procyclicality of the reservation wage: the annuity value of unemployment in the model is higher during booms.
 As a result workers are less willing to take paycuts in booms relative to recessions.
-Hence, while the model generates a countercyclical spike in separations, later on in the expansion exits increase.20
+Hence, while the model generates a countercyclical spike in separations, later on in the expansion exits increase.30